andrewskyboss/milestone-project-02/README.md

 This project was built based on UX concerns: website should be useful, usable and valuable for the customer and owner.
 As well to get a positive user experience, were used process of five planes of user experience:
 - **Strategy Plane**  – represents business goals.
 The main website owner goals were presented above.
 Just a reminder, that main user of this website will be a business people.
 Whole design should be kept simple in classical style with some bright elements (in this project Imperial Red color plays as bright element).
 Design should be plain and modern.
 Information should be well structured and easy to access.
 Main parts of the information are placed into top navigation.
 No more than 3 clicks to get information about website owner.
 Download button is placed in a footer navigation to get CV printable copy.

 - **Scope plane** - represents features we want to include into design.
-This project features are:
+- This project includes following features:
-  - Header and footer navigation.
+  - Header navigation.
+  - Mobile navigation.
   - Intuitive design.
-  - Short description on top of the page.
+  - SVG logo on top of the page.
-  - Contact form with CTA, to be in touch with website's owner.
-  - Social media icons
-  - Biography (Study and work history)
+  - Hero Slider.
+  - Image Gallery with modal pop up window
-  - Images as a visual representatives.
+  - Grid images as a visual representatives.
+  - Google Map with location markers.
-  - Embedded portfolios.
+  - Contact form.
+  - Social media icons.

 - **Structure plane** - Usually users are visiting website to get just for some king of content.
 Information is logically structured into main parts.
 All parts placed to the navigation.